 The actual installation of Manjaro Linux proved to be uncomplicated.
 I insert the corresponding USB stick, configured the UEFI settings to boot from the USB flash drive and restart.
 The following screen appeared:

-Once the desired settings have been made, click on “Boot: Manjaro.x86_64 gnome” to continue loading the rescue system.
-Once this is complete, the following welcome screen will appear:
+Once you’ve made the desired settings, click on “Boot: Manjaro.x86_64 gnome” to continue loading the rescue system.
+Once this is complete, the following welcome screen appears:

 The screenshot is from a VM, so a wired internet connection is displayed.
 When installing on a laptop, you have to configure the Wi-Fi at this point.
 To start the installation, click on “Launch installer.”